 As May 25th creeps forward, some firms are burying their head in an attempt to delay taking any action, or just out and out panicking.
 Both reactions are in response to not knowing what the heck to do.
-So, we’ve trolled the internet and wracked our brains to make sense of GDPR and this is what we believe you need to do to prepare for the 25th May 2018.
+So, we’ve trolled the internet and wracked our brains to make sense of GDPR (and how companies can have gdpr compliance) and this is what we believe you need to do to prepare for the 25th May 2018.

 So, first thing first, educate yourself.
 Scarily, most business don’t know what GDPR is and how it will impact them.
 Now, we’re not suggesting that you become the new Harvey Specter, you just need to make sure you understand the main points of GDPR and apply them to your business – then inform your staff, it is important they know of the changes.